 4. New Country Organics Soy-Free Layer Feed

-- Feed Type: Organic, Soy-Free, Course Grind
+Feed Type: Organic, Soy-Free, Coarse Grind

-- Protein: 17%
+Protein: 17%

-- Best For: Maximum nutrition, soy-free eggs
+Best For: Maximum nutrition, soy-free eggs

 Pros:

-- Includes Fish Meal and Kelp Meal for robust protein and mineral support.
+- Includes Fish Meal and Kelp Meal for robust protein and mineral support

-- Fortified with calcium for flock health and shell strength.
+- Fortified with calcium for shell strength

 Cons:

-- Very expensive compared to others.
+- Very expensive compared to others

-Where available: Direct from manufacturer, select dealers Price: Very High ($$$$ – as of November 2025)
+Where available: Direct from manufacturer, select dealers

-- Feed Type: Organic, Non-GMO, Pellet
+Feed Type: Organic, Soy-Free

 Pros: